TTU K-12 Student Handbook

 Established by legislative and state board action in 1993 as Texas Tech University High School, Texas Tech University K-12 (TTU K-12) has been serving students from kindergarten through 12th grade since 1998.
 Our comprehensive distance education is accredited by the Texas Education Agency (TEA) and the National Collegiate Athletic Association (NCAA).
 All courses and Credit by Exams (CBEs) are aligned with the state-mandated Texas Essential Knowledge and Skills (TEKS), which are curriculum standards established by the Texas State Board of Education (SBOE).
 TTU K-12 also follows the International Association for K-12 Online Learning (INACOL) standards.

-TTU K-12 Mission Statement
+TTU K-12 Mission and Vision Statements

 Local contact information: